Recognizing hyperelliptic graphs in polynomial time: Reduction Rules for Stable Divisorial Gonality

 Suppose that $\sdgon(G) \leq 2$.
 Let $G'$ be a minimum refinement of $G$ and $D$ a suitable divisor on $G'$.
 Let $u_1$ and $u_2$ be the neighbors of $v_1$ and $v_2$ in $G$.
 We distinguish three cases.

-Case 1: Suppose that $u_1 \neq u_2$, and that there does not exist a path from $v_1$ to $v_2$, except the red edge $v_1v_2$.
+Case 1: Suppose that $u_1 \neq u_2$, and that there does not exist a path from $v_1$ to $v_2$ in black and red edges, except the red edge $v_1v_2$.
 Then we can reach all vertices in $G_{v_1}(u_1)$ with only one chip, thus $G_{v_1}(u_1)$ is a black tree.
 Thus $G_{v_1}(u_1)$ contains a leaf that is not incident to a red edge.
 This yields a contradiction with the minimality of $G'$.